Love Will Save the Day: Chart performance

 "Love Will Save the Day" made Houston the third female artist after Janet Jackson (pictured in 1995) and Madonna (pictured in 1987) to produce five top ten singles off a single album.

 At the time, Houston had achieved a record-breaking string of seven consecutive number-one hits, with four of those number-ones from her current album Whitney, a record the singer still holds.

 "Love Will Save the Day" did not become Houston's eighth consecutive number one, but continued her trend of hit singles by peaking in the US top ten.

 The song also made the top 10 without an accompanying music video.
 With five top ten singles off the same album, Houston joined Madonna and Janet Jackson as just the third female artist to achieve this milestone.

-On the Billboard Hot 100, the song debuted at number 52 on the July 2, 1988 issue.
+On the Billboard Hot 100, the song debuted at number 52 as the Hot Shot Debut on the July 2, 1988 issue.
 The following week on the July 9 issue, it became Houston's ninth top 40 single, moving up to number 40.

 Seven weeks later, on the August 27, 1988 issue, it peaked at number 9, becoming her ninth consecutive top ten single, making her just the third solo female artist after Brenda Lee and Madonna to achieve this.

 It would remain in that position for two weeks and spent four entire weeks in the top ten overall.
 Spending 16 cumulative weeks on the chart, it stayed inside the top 40 for 11 of those weeks.

 It reached number five on the Hot Black Singles chart for the week of September 3, 1988, becoming her eleventh consecutive top ten single on that chart as well as her tenth top five single.